anteatersa/Wagtail-Image-Folders/README.md

  - Add folder support to Wagtail images
  - Folders can contain subfolders
  - Folders can be edited and deleted
- - Folders can only be deleted if they contain no images or other folders

 ## Compatibility

-Tested on version 1.5.2 of Wagtail
+Tested on version 1.8.x of Wagtail

 ## How to install